gbouras13/plassembler/README.md

 `conda install -c gbouras13 plassembler`

+or mamba for quicker solving:

+`mamba install -c gbouras13 plassembler`

 This will install all the dependencies along with plassembler.

-Alternatively, the development version of plassembler can be installed manually via github.
+Alternatively, the development version of plassembler can be installed manually via github - it may contain untested changes.

 `git clone https://github.com/gbouras13/plassembler.git`